needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 #### Supported registry types

 Unity Package Manager supports registries based on the **npm** protocol.
-You can use any off the shelf **npm** registry server and it should work, but [Verdaccio](https://www.npmjs.com/package/verdaccio) is quick to set up and doesn't require a lot of configuration.
+You can use any off the shelf **npm** registry server and it should work; [Verdaccio](https://www.npmjs.com/package/verdaccio) is quick to set up and doesn't require a lot of configuration.

 Once you set up these servers, you can include them as **scoped registries**, which is the [same concept that **npm** uses](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).